+• Staff are required to report to the administrator when they may have been exposed to

+COVID-19.

-- Staff are required to report to their building administrator when they may have been exposed to COVID-19. - Staff are required to report to the building administrator when they have symptoms related to COVID-19. - Staff members are not responsible for screening other staff members for symptoms. - All staff, including itinerant staff, substitutes, guest teachers, and essential visitors, will be required to sign in upon arrival to Falls City School District.
-Sign-in logs shall include: date, first and last name, arrival and departure times, and an attestation regarding COVID-19 exposure.
-This information will be collected and stored in a Google form for contact tracing purposes.
+- Staff are required to report to the administrator when they have symptoms related to COVID-19. - Staff members are not responsible for screening other staff members for symptoms. - Staff members are allowed to self-report.

+Students and staff are required to use hand sanitizer or wash their hands upon entry into the building.
+Hand sanitizer dispensers are located at all entrances to the building.